nicholasmanzella/QuEP/README.md

 python index.py input.example
 ```

-### Requirements
-This simulation requires the python packages `h5py`, `importlib`, `numpy`, and `multiprocessing`.
-Plots require `matplotlib`.

-A non-multiprocessing version of the code can be found on the version-1.0 branch

-### Compatible Plasma Simulations (`/include/simulations`):

-* Quasi3D

 ### Repository Structure

 The `master` branch contains the most up-to-date code.

 The `version-1.0` branch contains the first complete version of the code, where positions of electrons *inside* the plasma are tracked.
 No output files are saved in this version; plots are immediately generated.
 Multiprocessing is also not implemented here.

 The respective `unit-test` branches contain input files and plotting macros used to verify QuEP.
+See my UG thesis (link TBD) for walkthroughs of verification testing.

 The `plotting` branch is used as a working branch.

+### Comments

+* QuEP is not optimized algorithm-wise, so even with the Python multiprocessing package, high density probes (e.g. see densities used in `input.L30_35-40_055`) will take several hours to run on personal computers.
+* Conversely, running low density probes (e.g. single electrons, densities used in `input.animation`) will take (slightly) longer with the multiprocessing version of the code than without it.
+You may want to switch to `version-1.0` for faster usage.

+### Requirements
+This simulation uses Python 3.0, and requires the packages `h5py`, `importlib`, `numpy`, and `multiprocessing`.
+Plots require `matplotlib`.

 ### Contact
 Contact Marisa Petrusky (marisapetrusky@gmail.com) for questions about this code.
 Source code can be found at https://github.com/marisapetrusky/QuEP/